Sections In This Article

 Algorithmic Design In Jewelry

-Parametric Design: Jewelry designers utilize parametric design tools and algorithms to create customizable designs based on specified parameters.
+Parametric Design: Jewellery designers utilize parametric design tools and algorithms to create customizable designs based on specified parameters.
 These tools enable the manipulation of shapes, patterns, sizes, and textures, allowing for adaptive and personalized designs tailored to individual preferences.

 Complex Geometries and Patterns: Algorithmic design allows for the relatively easy creation of complex geometries and intricate patterns that were previously challenging or impossible to achieve manually.
 Geometrically complex shapes, interlocking patterns, and organic forms inspired by nature are made feasible through algorithm-driven design processes.

 Digital Fabrication Techniques: Algorithms are integrated into digital fabrication processes such as 3D printing, laser cutting, or CNC machining.
-Slicing algorithms translate digital designs into printable layers, enabling precise and intricate detailing, intricate textures, and complex structures in jewelry production.
+Slicing algorithms translate digital designs into printable layers, enabling precise and intricate detailing, intricate textures, and complex structures in jewellery production.

 Examples of algorithmic design in jewelry-making.

-Folium is a new algorithmic jewelry series by “Nervous System” using algorithmic design based on structures of plants and algae to create unique one-off designs.
+Folium is a new algorithmic jewellery series by “Nervous System” using algorithmic design based on structures of plants and algae to create unique one-off designs.
 It uses a multistage digital growth process based on L-systems and spatial colonization algorithms, with the outer shape and the inner structures influencing each other as the design evolves.

 My background is fine art and cutting-edge contemporary music is part of what led me to create this very unique watch, combining a 3D Julia fractal with the simplest design I could make for the rest of the watch, ensuring the focus is on the beauty and wonder of the fractal itself.